 "Children with chronic illnesses require a lot of care, and hiring a nurse can be very expensive for a family, - says John Romli, economist and lead author of the study -.
 To take care of the child, families are experiencing financial and emotional stress of declining profits. "

-Researchers suggest some ways to help families: a program paid for childcare, improving the coordination of assistance, short-term hospitalization and visits to patients at home.
+Researchers suggest some ways to help families: paid for child care programs, better coordination of assistance, short-term hospitalization and visits to patients at home.

 Scientists believe that the need to improve the level of training of family carers and to provide them with more support.